 MA 24015 CALCULUS I - Selected topics in analytical geometry, the study of limits and continuity, differentiation, applications of differentiation, integration, and applications of integration.
 Prerequisite: A "C" or above in MA 14043 College Algebra and MA 14053 Plane Trigonometry or MA 14065 Pre-Calculus.
 This course is offered in the Fall semester.
+ACTS equivalent course number is MATH2405.

 MA 24025 CALCULUS II - A continuation of Calculus I which includes the following topics: logarithmic and exponential functions, trigonometric functions and inverse trigonometric functions, techniques of integration, infinite series, conics, plane curves, parametric equations, and polar coordinates.
 Prerequisite: A "C" or above in MA 24015 Calculus I. This course is offered in the Spring semester.
+ACTS equivalent course number is MATH2505.

 MA 24033 CALCULUS III - A continuation of Calculus II which includes the following topics: vectors in three-dimensional space, solid analytic geometry, differential calculus of several variables, multiple integration, and vector analysis.
 Prerequisite: A "C" or above in MA 24025 Calculus II.
 This course is offered in the summer.
+ACTS equivalent course number is MATH2603.